LsBodino/PamplemousseCMS/README.md

 Bootstrap (5.0) by Bootstrap Team.

-PamplemousseCMS (ST2) by @LsBodino.
+PamplemousseCMS (ST3, ST4) by @LsBodino.

 #### >_ Special Thanks

-Eva (Aliénor): for support and love in everyday life and help with Spanish and Italian translation.
+Evaa (Aliénor): for support and love in everyday life and help with Spanish and Italian translation.

-Marie: for advice.
+Marie (MaryPomme): for advice.

-ICS: for giving me knowledge.

 Pamplemousses: for everything.